ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 TERMS OF APPOINTMENT

-To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 26 November 2025.
-Please quote reference code ‘Tech(F/TV)’ the Application Form.
+To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 14 April 2026.
+Please quote reference code ‘RO(PAR)’ in the Application Form.
+Only shortlisted applicants will be contacted.

 HKAPA is an equal opportunity employer.